diproray/music_visualizer/DEVELOPMENT.md

 7. My Moving 3D graph works, yay!
 Cleaned up the code for it, ensured I reused as much code as possible, then created an Application State for it.
 8. Committed my second visualizations code to the repo! :D
 9. Back to working on FFT transform and Visualization.
 Made progress learning how to use the ofxFft addon for openFrameworks.
 Thinking about taking audio input in real time through the microphone.
+10. Solved my separation into classes problem.
+Thankfully, my code was pretty modular so separating them into classes did not take much time.
+The 3D Visualizer inherits from the 2D Visualizer too!